AlxHnr/nano-backup/README.md

 ## Why?

 I needed something to track files precisely.
-Without polluting the change history with stuff i never want to restore again.
+Without polluting the change history with stuff I never want to restore again.
 Tools like git don't handle binary files well and always keep a history of everything.
 This makes it useless for for backing up binpkg cache directories.
 I also want to know exactly _what_ has changed on my system since the last backup.
 This